-The first four writing prompts are especially unique.
+The first three writing prompts are especially unique.
 They require you to make a list, not write an essay.
 They state that no formatting or explanation is needed, just list your responses with commas or semicolons.
-Not even an order to your answers is needed.
+They don’t even request that you order your answers.

 We advise you to take these prompts as simply as they’re given to you.
-Simply list out your answers without overthinking it.
+List out your answers without overthinking it.

-The admissions team wants to know more about you (in an efficient way, as they have many incoming applications to get through), and giving them the lists they request will give them the chance to do just that.
+The admissions team wants to efficiently know more about you, as they have many incoming applications to get through, and giving them the lists they request will give them the chance to do just that.